submariner100/PokeGotcha/README.md

 4. Designing a user friendly UI view
 5. Encapsulating Data
 6. Using collectionViews and collectionViewCells to add pokemon images and labels to the application
+7. Adding audio and custom fonts into application